numbersprotocol/starling-capture/README.md

 1. Increase the `versionName` and `versionCode` in app/build.gradle file.
 1. Update the CHANGELOG.md file.
 1. Commit and push the update.
-1. Go to __Action > release > Run workflow > Branch: develop > Run workflow__.
+1. Go to __Action > release > Run workflow > Branch: numbers > Run workflow__.
 The workflow will do the following things.
     - Create GitHub Release page with master-debug and master-qa APKs.
     - Show a Slack notification on release-reminders channel.
     - Upload master-debug, master-qa, internal-debug and internal-qa APKs to private Google Drive.
-    - Deploy master-release to the internal testing on Google Play Console.
-    - Deploy internal-release to the alpha closed testing on Google Play Console.
+    - Deploy internal-release to the alpha closed testing track on Google Play Console.

 ## Caveat